roppa/tezmania/learning/TYPES.md

-# Types - Binary, Hex, and Buffer
+# Types - Binary, Hex, Buffer, and Base58

 I'd like to make this guide as approachable as possible for as many people as possible, therefore I'd like to cover many aspects that are taken for granted or considered too basic.
 If you are advanced then skip to the areas more suited to your level.